Here’s a fun tidbit about the old phrase “nature and nurture” and why they’re connected:

-For me, honing my speaking skills, getting feedback, practicing with or without an audience, all simply added up to time in the saddle.
+Honing my speaking skills, getting feedback, and practicing with or without an audience added to time in the saddle.

 Several years later, it feels perfectly natural for me to present to large groups.
-I don’t sweat it anymore!

 Therefore, personal development is such an important part of shifting your mindset—to create a new brain, a new you.

-It comes from you designing your life based on who you are and what you aspire to be.
+It comes from designing your life based on who you are and what you aspire to be.

-When you are doing things for you and driving your own goals, there is more energy and drive for personal growth, which is a human need.
+When you are doing things for yourself and driving your own goals, there is more energy and drive for personal growth, which is a human need.